Quote and fabulous humor by Einstein

 Regional map around Sandino, Guane

-Diary - 2 weeks protecting turtlesin 2009 (Ingles)
+Diary - 2 weeks protecting turtles in 2009 (Ingles)

-List and description of Maria la Gorda's 40 dive sites
+Some of Maria la Gorda's dive sites

 LOCATION